Mt Miyanoura and the Yakushima traverse: a 3-day hike to Kyushu's tallest mountain

 The train tracks continued for over an hour

-I’m not going to lie, although I normally would enjoy having such a smooth surface to walk along, at this point my shoulders were sore from carrying a heavy pack and I also had the unfortunate realisation that my rain jacket was not quite as waterproof as I thought it was, and I was getting pretty soaked through.
+I’m not going to lie, although I normally would enjoy having such a smooth surface to walk along, at this point my shoulders were sore from carrying a heavy pack (I was carrying one of the tents) and I also had the unfortunate realisation that my rain jacket was not quite as waterproof as I thought it was, and I was getting pretty soaked through.

 We eventually left the train tracks, and after one final climb through the forest (which took my mind off of my shoulders and how drenched I was) we reached the Shiratani mountain hut (白谷山荘).
 We only had an hour left on the trail, but opted to have a longer break here, since there was still plenty of time until our bus arrived.